What is a firewall in networking? What are the types of firewalls?

 Proxy Firewall –

-Unlike other firewalls, a proxy firewall intercepts the messages at the application layer.
-To do this a proxy server is deployed between the communicating hosts as an intermediate node.
-The server runs the proxy filtering application, which terminates all messages from one direction and sends the messages to another direction (if the inspection result is not to drop).
+A proxy firewall, in contrast to other types of firewalls, intercepts messages at the application layer.
+This is accomplished by deploying a proxy server as an intermediate node between the communicating hosts.
+The server hosts the proxy filtering application, which redirects all messages from one direction to another.

-Being in the middle, with a proxy server there are logically four communicating hosts.
-The middle server works as a client in one direction while as a server in another.
+With a proxy server in the middle, there are logically four communicating hosts.
+In one direction, the middle server acts as a client, in another, it acts as a server.

-An application-layer firewall is application-specific.
-For example, it can intercept, web traffic, mail traffic, etc. If a company has a proxy firewall to protect unauthorized website visits.
-If a user inside the company accesses a website via the internet, the HTTP request reaches the application firewall and then forwarded to the web server after packet examination.
+If a business utilizes a proxy firewall to guard against unauthorized website visits.
+When an internal user accesses a website via the internet, the HTTP request is forwarded to the application firewall for packet examination before being forwarded to the webserver.